mig8447/jQueryLifx/README.md

 # jQueryLifx
-A jQuery Library wrapping the LIFX REST API.
+A jQuery Library wrapping the LIFX REST API 💡.
 Most of the JS projects I found wrapping the LIFX REST API were NodeJS libraries, which required several dependencies to work in the browser and I needed something quick, so I thought of the ajax functionality in jQuery and _voilà_.

 ## Installation